Receivable Factoring | Factoring Accounts Receivables | 7 Park Avenue Financial

 All factoring companies are essentially the same (WRONG!)

-Canadian businesses need cash flow and working capital more than ever to survive.
-Many traditional sources have either disappeared, dried up, or are not available in the current business climate.
-Of course, we are primarily referring to generous bank lines of credit for accounts receivables and inventory.
-Businesses must continue, so how do business owners resolve these temporary cash crunches?
-Factoring government receivables is also possible.
+Many traditional sources have either disappeared, dried up, or become unavailable in the current business climate.
+Of course, we are primarily referring to generous bank lines of credit for accounts receivable and inventory.

-One alternative is factoring.
-The other is a term loan, which has fixed payments and generally extends for three to five years.
 So, the business owner must decide whether to focus on short-term working capital—i.e., a factoring solution—or permanent working capital via a term loan or more owner equity.

-Companies can choose between non-recourse and recourse factoring, depending on whether they carry their traditional bad debt risk or transfer it to the factoring company.
 Accounts receivable factoring without recourse is more expensive but removes the risk of bad debt losses.
 International receivables factoring often calls for non-recourse financing or getting business credit insurance.

 So now, let’s debunk two myths surrounding factoring.